Daniel-Manjarrez/DuelDash/README.md

 3. Once everything is set up, you can connect your ESP32 to your computer via USB-C and click on the `Upload` sketch button on the top left of the Arduino IDE after selecting your board and appropriate configurations.
 This will make the code compile and store onto the ESP32.

-4. After confirming that the Arduino code compiled and now runs on your ESP32, you can connect your ESP32 to your computer via USB-C and click on the `Run` button on the top left of the Processing IDE after selecting your port with appropriate configurations to the Processing file.
-This will render the game on your screen.

-5. Lastly, feel free to 3D print the STL files in the `EnclosureSTLFiles` folder to then assemble an enclosure for the controller's circuit with tape to resemble a traditional looking controller which can potentionally look like this:
+4. Lastly, feel free to 3D print the STL files in the `EnclosureSTLFiles` folder to then assemble an enclosure for the controller's circuit with tape to resemble a traditional looking controller which can potentionally look like this: